Frandy4ever/garden_of_dreams/README.md

 ## Do you like to watch an endless desert review, or adventure at a mist jungle?
 Do you want to climb a steep cliff? or relax whole your mind in the salty water?
 Come and join us!
 ![Alt text](destination.jpeg)

-## You can travel all over the world and taste various natures.
+## You can travel all over the world and taste various natures:
 ![Alt text](botany.jpeg)

 ## For each of those catalogs, you can find it's individual booklet: